 Staff is proposing a variety of different NOx control technologies depending on the type of NOx source.
 Metal melting and heating furnaces are expected to require selective catalytic reduction (SCR) or ultralow NOx burners (ULNBs) to achieve the proposed NOx emission limits in PR 1147.2.
 Similarly, food ovens subject to PAR 1153.1 are expected to require ULNBs to achieve the proposed NOx emission limits.
 NOx emissions from nitric acid tanks are a result of chemical processes and will likely require different control equipment than combustion equipment such as furnaces and ovens.
 Staff is evaluating scrubbers as a proposed method of control for nitric acid tanks subject to PR 1159.1.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.

-Approximately 12.37 tons per day of NOx has been reduced from RECLAIM facilities from the adoption or amendment of command-and-control rules which addresses the emission reduction commitment in CMB-05 included in the 2016 AQMP.25 The adoption of Proposed Rules 1147.2 and 1159.1 and amendment of PAR 1153.1 are expected to result in approximately 0.28 tons per day NOx reductions by 2037 for this control measure.
+Approximately 12.37 tons per day of NOx has been reduced from RECLAIM facilities from the adoption or amendment of command-and-control rules which addresses the emission reduction commitment in CMB-05 included in the 2016 AQMP.34 The adoption of Proposed Rules 1147.2 and 1159.1 and amendment of PAR 1153.1 are expected to result in approximately 0.28 tons per day NOx reductions by 2037 for this control measure.